6.6. LU Decomposition¶

 0 0 -5

 Note that each elementary matrix only differs from the identity matrix at one element.
-The inverse of each elementary matrix is found by just changing the sign of the additional nonzero value to the identity matrix.
+The inverse of each elementary matrix is found by changing the sign of the additional nonzero value in the identity matrix.

 >> inv(E1)